Privacy Engineering: What is Privacy Engineering? Why is it important?

 However, what constitutes privacy varies by a large degree from one country to another, and it is not clear if companies are legally responsible for the security of the data they collect.

-In such a legal atmosphere, privacy engineering can ensure that the collection, storage, management, and usage of personal data is done as ethically as possible.
+In such a legal atmosphere, privacy engineering can ensure that the collection, storage, management, and usage of personal data are done as ethically as possible.

 To ensure that privacy is a policy –